One of the cornerstones of any Internet Business is knowing who your Ideal Client is.

 Content Generation Plan for your Business Blog

-In part 3 of the questionnaire we have investigated in more depth about the behaviour of your Ideal Clients on the Internet and what kind of needs or problems they have.
+In Part 3 of the questionnaire we analysed in more depth the behaviour of your Ideal Clients on the Internet, and what kind of needs or problems they have.

-Each problem or need will have a key phrase by which your clients will access the Internet to find a solution.
-The moment is this where your Blog will provide you its major benefit: new Ideal Clients.
+Each problem or need will have a key phrase, or ‘Keyword’ via which your Ideal Clients will search the Internet to find a solution.
+This is the moment where your Blog will provide you its invaluable benefit: new Ideal Clients.

-These key phrases used by your Ideal Clients will be the basis of an article, news or just some advice in your Business Blog.
-By an example you will understand it more clearly
+These key words and phrases used by your Ideal Clients will be used as the basis of an article, news or some information in your Business Blog.

-What have we achieved with it?
-Through this article, correctly positioned in search engines, we have caught the new visitors who realized some search with that key phrase (hair care techniques) and we have made them enter our web site through our Blog.
-If they are Ideal Clients of your salon, they will be attracted by the message that you’ve optimized for them and will contact you.
+If they are Ideal Clients of your salon, they will be attracted by the message that you’ve optimized for them and they will contact you!

-Conclusion: Create and optimize articles and news in Blog Business specially optimized for your Ideal Clients.
+Conclusion: Create and optimize articles, news and useful information in your Business Blog, specially optimized for your Ideal Clients.